Working towards sensible immigration reforM For Our State and Country

 To sign up for our mailing list, please click on the link below.
 It is the best way to stay current on AZEIR events, research notifications and alerts.

-Announcement: Arizona Federal Immigration Reform Debate
+From Arizona Employers for Immigration Reform

 May 6, 2013 - Today's release by the Heritage Foundation "The Fiscal Cost of Unlawful Immigrants and Amnesty to the U.S. Taxpayer," includes many of the same problems their 2007 study that render it inaccurate and misleading and fairly useless in forwarding the debate on federal immigration reform.
 The report claims the net cost to the U.S. taxpayer is approximately $6.3 trillion.